terraform-ibm-modules/terraform-ibm-iam-account-settings/modules/experimental-options/README.md

 For further usage information on the module, please see the [base module readme](../../README.md#usage).

+Note: the API used for these settings is experimental and currently unsupported.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements